jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 ![allow-all/block-exceptionally](https://raw2.github.com/gorhill/httpswitchboard/master/doc/img/httpsb-basics-allow-all-by-default.gif)

 How to enable:
-- Whitelisting the `all` cell.
+- Whitelist the `all` cell.
-- Un-blacklisting of the `frame` cell.
+- Un-blacklist the `frame` cell.
+- Save by clicking on the padlock.

+Behaviors:
 - All is allowed by default.
 - Preset blocked hosts are still blacklisted (because their own blacklist rule has precedence over the whitelist rule of the `all` cell).